jaishana25/Soil-Moisture-Prediction/README.md

 1) Clone this repository to your local machine.
 2) Install the necessary dependencies using pip.
 3) Update the input file with your data.
-The input file should include the following columns: ttime - timestamp in yyyy-mm-dd format
+The input file should include the following columns: ttime - timestamp in yyyy-mm-dd hh-mi-ss format

 pm - particulate matter (1,2,3 is categorised into different sizes)